 Christmas trees are collected on your regular trash collection day.
 Be sure to:

-Guilford County Prison Farm, 7315 Howerton Road, Gibsonville.
+- Guilford County Prison Farm, 7315 Howerton Rd., Gibsonville.
 Open 24 hours a day, seven days a week.
 From Highway 61, take County Farm Road then turn right onto Howerton Road.
 The drop-off point is one-quarter mile on the right.
-Call 449-4720 for more information.
+Call 336-449-4720 for more information.

 E-Waste (Electronic Waste)

-Residents may bring unwanted computers, cell phones, televisions, and talking-type dolls with computer chips (example: Tickle Me Elmo) to the Household Hazardous Waste Center.
+Residents may bring unwanted computers, cell phones, televisions, and any item dolls with a computer chip to the Household Hazardous Waste Center.
 Please do not place these items in your garbage or recycling can.

 Wrapping paper is not recyclable, but is reusable, as are ribbons, bows, tissue paper, and gift bags.
 Neatly fold the tissue and bags, store with your other Christmas items, and use them again next Christmas.